rdybka/vht/README.md

 ## about
 Valhalla Tracker aims to be a MIDI sequencing companion for GNU/Linux audio setups.
-Adhering to Unix philosophy, it tries to do one thing well.
+Adhering to Unix philosophy, it tries to do one thing well

 - by itself produces no sound and won't run on Windows™
 - timing/input/output relies 100% on JACK
+- seems to work fine with fluidsynth, ZynAddSubFX and a MIDI controller
 - probably most suitable for loop based music
-- seems to work fine with fluidsynth, ZynAddSubFX and a MIDI controller
 - minimalistic by design
 - minimalistic by necessity
-- can load and save files
+- can save and load files
-- tries not to interfere but inspire
-- for the same reason, sparsely documented :]
+- sparsely documented for hacking pleasure

 ## in zip
 - C library which talks to JACK and runs gameloop
+- it's Python counterpart, lazingly wrapped with SWIG
-- GTK interface written in Python
+- GTK human interface also written in snake language

 ## deps
 ```